 Step 1.
 Preparation

-Before cooking, do prepare your ingredients.
-Cut a block of tofu into 1.5-2 inches cubes or 1-inch-thick slices.
-Cut it carefully not to break any piece.
+Before cooking, prepare your ingredients.
+Cut a block of tofu into 1.5-2 inch cubes or 1-inch-thick slices.
+Cut it carefully to avoid breaking any pieces.

-Gently wash spring onions and chop them into small pieces.
-Set them aside.
+Gently wash the spring onions and chop them into small pieces.
+Then, set them aside.

 Step 2.
 Frying tofu and make spring onion sauce

-In a pan, add 3 tbsp of oil and turn on medium heat.
-Wait until the oil starts to boil and add tofu slices to the pan.
-A small tip to fry without splashing oil is adding a pinch of salt or corn flour/all-purpose flour into the oil.
-Fry until it turns yellow (usually after 8-10 minutes), and flip to the other sides so that all the sides become attractively yellow.
-If possible, you can deep-fry tofu.
-You’ll save time and effort to flip them, but it’ll also consume much more oil.
+In a pan, add 3 tbsp of oil and heat over medium heat.
+Wait until the oil starts to sizzle, then add the tofu slices to the pan.
+A small tip to fry without splattering oil is to add a pinch of salt or corn flour/all-purpose flour to the oil.
+Fry until it turns golden yellow (usually after 8-10 minutes), then flip to the other sides so that all sides become attractively golden.
+If possible, you can deep-fry the tofu.
+This will save time and effort since you won’t need to flip them, but it will also require more oil.

-While waiting for the tofu slices/cubes to be fried evenly, make spring onion sauce.
-In a medium-sized bowl, mix water, fish sauce/ vegan fish sauce/ soy sauce and sugar together until well combined.
-Then, add handful of chopped spring onion and let it rest for a while.
+While waiting for the tofu slices/cubes to fry evenly, make the spring onion sauce.
+In a medium-sized bowl, mix water, fish sauce/vegan fish sauce/soy sauce, and sugar together until well combined.
+Then, add a handful of chopped spring onions and let it rest for a while.

 Step 3.
 Dipping fried tofu to spring onion sauce

 Once your tofu slices/cubes are ready, dip them into the spring onion sauce you have prepared.
-Dip them in 30 second minutes to let the fried tofu pieces absorb the sauce then quickly remove not to make the yellow fried skin lost its crispiness.
+Dip them for 30 seconds to let the fried tofu pieces absorb the sauce, then quickly remove them to prevent the yellow fried skin from losing its crispiness.

-Finally, to serve it, set tofu on a dish and garnish the rest spring onion in the sauce on top.
-Garnish with some chili pieces.
-It’s the best when serving warm with steamed rice and vegetables.
+Finally, to serve, place the tofu on a dish and garnish with the remaining spring onions from the sauce on top.
+Garnish with some chili pieces if desired.
+It’s best served warm with steamed rice and vegetables.

 Storing Spring Onion Tofu (Dau Phu Tam Hanh)

-As we better serve this dish warm, try to eat them all right after cooking.
-However, in case you have to save them for next meals, let’s separate fried tofu and spring onion sauce.
-That’s mean you should only dip tofu pieces you are going to eat right away, and with the rest, store separately.
-Preserve fried tofu in fridge in an air-tight container and spring onion sauce in another box.
+As this dish is best served warm, try to eat it all right after cooking.
+However, in case you need to save some for later meals, separate the fried tofu from the spring onion sauce.
+This means you should only dip the tofu pieces you are going to eat right away, and store the rest separately.
+Preserve the fried tofu in the fridge in an air-tight container and the spring onion sauce in another container.

-To reheat, quickly fry the tofu pieces again in 4-5 minutes, beware of burning them.
+To reheat, quickly fry the tofu pieces again for 4-5 minutes, being careful not to burn them.
 Once they become hot and crispy again, dip them into the sauce and enjoy.

-Besides, don’t store fried tofu in fridge for more than 2 days as it’ll have an oily smell and begin to deteriorate.
+Besides, do not store fried tofu in the fridge for more than 2 days, as it will develop an oily smell and begin to deteriorate.

 Spring Onion Tofu (Vietnamese Dau Phu Tam Hanh)